Diplomacy in marketing

 The musician Jan Hegenberg, for example, has stated this and reports about it in the Interview: Since the free download of his music worked well, Hegenberg wanted to use that and earn some money with his music.
 Therefore, he cut short pieces of advertising in front of his music pieces.

-But the fans felt upset.
-So Hegenberg said: "Then you have to pay for the downloads" - and to his surprise, the fans accepted without complaint.
+But the fans felt hugged.
+So Hegenberg said: "Then you just have to pay for the downloads" - and to his surprise, the fans accepted without complaint.
 Hegenberg's conclusion: Better say what you want right away.

 It's about trust

 Because in this way, the customer can decide immediately whether he accepts or rejects.
 There are no nasty surprises and the customer builds long-term trust to the dealer.

 What also counts is the clear, self-confident statement: whoever agrees with his opinion will also be respected.
 And finally, a satisfied customer will also do word of mouth, but this time positive - the best advertisement imaginable!